Slow Subscriptions

-EMQX will start calculating the time (delay) it takes for the message processing and transmitting since messages arrive at EMQX.
+EMQX will start calculating the time (delay) it takes for the message to be processed and transmitted since messages arrive at EMQX.

 If the delay exceeds the specified threshold, EMQX will insert the corresponding subscriber and topic into the slow subscriptions list or update the existing record.

-- The data in the list are in descending order by the time delay and can save up to 1000 records.
+- The record data are presented in descending order by the time delay and can save up to 1000 records.

 - The list records the subscriber-topic data rather than the messages that exceed the threshold.

-- When a record is generated, if it is a new record, it will be inserted into the list; if not, the occurrence time of the existing record will be updated, and in both cases, the entire list will be re-ranked.
+- When a record is generated, it will be inserted into the list if it is a new record.
+If it is an existing record, the occurrence time will be updated.
+In both cases, the entire list will be re-ranked.

 - After the record is generated, it will be removed from the list if it is not triggered again within the effective period (default: 300 seconds).